unChaz/sci-fi-5e/srd/classes/cleric.md

 ###### Disciple of Life

-Also starting at 1st level, your healing spells are more effective.
-Whenever you use a spell of 1st level or higher to restore hit points to a creature, the creature regains additional hit points equal to 2 + the spell’s level.
+Also starting at 1st level, your healing tek skills are more effective.
+Whenever you use a tek skill of 1st level or higher to restore hit points to a creature, the creature regains additional hit points equal to 2 + the tek skill’s level.

 ###### Channel Divinity: Preserve Life